A very limited number of places are available for this course so only the following categories of students may register:

 attendance at and active participation in lectures, workgroups and practicals is obligatory

-If necessary, there will be one chance to re-take the examination before July 1st.
+If necessary, there will be one chance to re-do failed assignments or adjust the final project after assessment, before July 1st.

 Please see “Admission requirements” above in order to see whether you are entitled to register for this course.